sinanuozdemir/SF_DAT_15/hw/optional/07_yelp_reviews.md

 **Homework tasks:**

 1. Read `yelp.csv` into a DataFrame.
-    * **Alternative:** Construct this DataFrame yourself from `yelp.json`.
-This involves reading the data into Python, decoding the JSON, converting it to a DataFrame, and adding individual columns for each of the vote types.
 2. Explore the relationship between each of the vote types (cool/useful/funny) and the number of stars.
 3. Define cool/useful/funny as the features, and stars as the response.
 4. Fit a linear regression model and interpret the coefficients.
 Do the coefficients make intuitive sense to you?
 Explore the Yelp website to see if you detect similar trends.